$ ($50 USD and under)

 To know more about the visas for this vacation, click here

-ARRIVE IN DETROIT.
-Welcome to the Motor City!
-At 6 pm, meet your fellow traveling companions for a welcome drink.
+ARRIVE IN DETROIT Welcome to the Michigan!
+At 6 pm, meet your fellow travel companions for a welcome drink.
 Your Tour Director will prepare you for your upcoming journey.

-DETROIT–FRANKENMUTH.
-This morning, visit the HENRY FORD MUSEUM, the ultimate place to experience America’s past and present.
-See the world’s premier automotive exhibition, the JFK Presidential Limousine, an original camp bed used by George Washington, the Rosa Parks Bus, the Lincoln chair, and much more.
-Afterward, we continue to the little Bavarian town of Frankenmuth, founded by German immigrants in 1845.
-This evening, enjoy an authentic [LF] BAVARIAN DINNER.
-Experience fine German cuisine and a wine tasting.
+DETROIT–FRANKENMUTH American Ingenuity Visit the Henry Ford Museum, the ultimate place to experience America’s past and present.
+See the world’s premier automotive exhibition, the JFK Presidential Limousine, an original camp bed used by George Washington, and the Rosa Parks Bus.
+Continue to the little Bavarian town of Frankenmuth, founded by German immigrants in 1845.
+This evening, enjoy an authentic Bavarian dinner to experience fine German cuisine and a wine tasting.

-FRANKENMUTH–MACKINAC ISLAND.
-This morning, visit BRONNER’S CHRISTMAS WONDERLAND, a one-stop shop for everything Christmas.
-Later, journey north to Mackinac Island.
-Since the Civil War, it has been one of the nation’s most favored summer resorts.
+BreakfastTOUR HIGHLIGHT CULTURE & TRADITION Discover Mackinac Island with a horse-drawn carriage ride to your hotel.
+Since the Civil War, the island has been one of the nation’s most favored summer resorts.
 Enjoy this special place with its air of 19th-century gentility and where bicycles and horse-drawn carriages are the only means of transportation.
-This evening, you may want to stroll Main Street, shop for souvenirs, or sample some of the delicious, freshly made fudge, an island tradition.

-MACKINAC ISLAND.
-This morning is at leisure.
-Perhaps rent a bicycle to explore more on your own, visit Fort Mackinac, or sample some of the island’s famous fudge.
-Later, enjoy a horse-drawn CARRIAGE TOUR of this celebrated island.
+MACKINAC ISLAND Somewhere in Time This morning is at leisure.
+Rent a bicycle to explore on your own, visit Fort Mackinac, or sample some of the island’s famous fudge.
+Travel by horse and carriage for lunch at the elegant Grand Hotel.
+After lunch, enjoy a horse-drawn carriage tour of this celebrated island.
 See the Avenue of Flags, the Governor’s Mansion, and enjoy a stop at Arch Rock, one of the most photographed spots on the island.
-Here, you’ll enjoy breathtaking views of Lake Huron.
-Enjoy lunch at the elegant GRAND HOTEL which served as a summer getaway for celebrities, such as Mark Twain, Jimmy Durante, Christopher Reeve, and five U.S. presidents since its inception in 1887.
-(B,L)

-MACKINAC ISLAND–TUNNEL OF TREES–CHARLEVOIX-PETOSKEY.
-Depart by ferry from Mackinac Island, crossing through northern Michigan.
+MACKINAC ISLAND–MACKINAW CITY–CHARLEVOIX-PETOSKEY Great Lake Michigan Depart by ferry from Mackinac Island, returning to mainland Michigan.
+Visit Old Mackinac Point Lighthouse State Park, a guiding beacon for ships since 1889.
 Stop at the historic Legs Inn for incredible views of Lake Michigan.
-Learn about the inn’s fascinating history and enjoy some [LF] LOCAL SPECIALTIES.
-Later, journey through the famed TUNNEL OF TREES, one of the most scenic roads in Michigan.
-Continue to Charlevoix, where a sightseeing TOUR introduces you to the city’s Victorian summer resorts and renowned “Mushroom Houses.”
-Later, arrive at your historic hotel, perched high on a bluff overlooking Lake Michigan.
+Learn about the inn’s fascinating history and sample some Polish and other Old World specialties.
+Visit Charlevoix where a sightseeing tour with a Local Guide introduces you to the city’s Victorian summer resorts and renowned “Mushroom Houses.”
+Continue to your historic hotel in Petoskey, perched high on a bluff overlooking Lake Michigan.

-GRAND RAPIDS–CHICAGO.
-Depart this morning and travel through the northern tip of Indiana to Chicago for a sightseeing tour of the “Windy City.”
-Tonight, join your Tour Director and travel companions for a festive farewell dinner.
-During dinner, enjoy a [LF] PRIVATE PRESENTATION to learn the history of the hotel and how one of America’s favorite desserts was created at the Palmer House Hilton.
-Then, enjoy a taste for yourself!
+GRAND RAPIDS–CHICAGO, ILLINOIS Windy City Sights & Confections Travel through Indiana to Chicago for a sightseeing tour of the “Windy City.”
+Enjoy an overnight at the historic Palmer House Hilton.
+Tonight, join your Tour Director and travel companions for a farewell dinner.
+During dinner, learn how one of America’s favorite desserts was created here - then enjoy a taste for yourself!